dyvenia/site-thescalableway/src/posts/2024/how-to-setup-data-platform-infrastructure-on-google-cloud-platform-with-terraform.md

 Setting up a data platform infrastructure on Google Cloud Platform using Terraform provides a solid foundation for organizations looking to leverage the power of their data.
 This approach offers several key benefits:

 - Scalability and Flexibility: The server-based approach with a single VM provides an excellent starting point that can easily be expanded as your data needs grow.
-- Security: By leveraging Google Cloud's Identity-Aware roxy (IAP), we've ensured that access to our resources is tightly controlled and secure.
+- Security: By leveraging Google Cloud's Identity-Aware Proxy (IAP), we've ensured that access to our resources is tightly controlled and secure.
 - Infrastructure as Code: Using Terraform allows for version-controlled, reproducible infrastructure deployments, making it easier to manage and update your environment over time.
 - Cost-Effectiveness: Starting with a single VM setup is often more budget-friendly for initial deployments or smaller-scale projects.
 - Simplified Management: With fewer components to manage initially, maintenance and troubleshooting become more straightforward.